awslabs/aws-crt-s3-benchmarks/runners/s3-benchrunner-rust/README.md

           Target throughput, in gigabits per second (e.g. "100.0" for c5n.18xlarge)

 Options:
+      --telemetry
+          Emit telemetry via OTLP/gRPC to http://localhost:4317

   -h, --help
           Print help (see a summary with '-h')
 ```

 See further instructions [here](../../README.md#run-a-benchmark).

+### Viewing Telemetry

+Use the `--telemetry` flag to export OpenTelemetry data to  http://localhost:4317 as OTLP/gRPC payloads.

+The simplest way I know collect and view this data is with [Jaeger All in One](https://www.jaegertracing.io/docs/latest/getting-started/) or [otel-desktop-viewer](https://github.com/CtrlSpice/otel-desktop-viewer?tab=readme-ov-file#getting-started).
+Get one of these running, run the benchmark with the `--telemetry` flag, then view the data in your browser.

+TODO: document how to collect and view data from a non-local run.